julianadvds/MechaCar_Statistical_Analysis/README.md

 ![image](https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_total_sample.png)
 https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_total_sample.png

+The t-test on the population mean (1500) and the total manufacturing sample data has a p-value of 0.06, which is above our significance level of 0.05.
+We can conclude that there is no statistical difference between the sample mean and the population mean.

 ### t-test on Lot 1
 ![image](https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot_1.png)
 https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot_1.png

+The t-test on the population mean (1500) and the Lot 1 manufacturing data has a p-value of 1, which is above our significance level of 0.05.
+We can conclude that there is no statistical difference between the lot 1 mean and the population mean.

 ### t-test on Lot 2
 ![image](https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot_2.png)
 https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot_2.png

+The t-test on the population mean (1500) and the Lot 1 manufacturing data has a p-value of 0.607, which is above our significance level of 0.05.
+We can conclude that there is no statistical difference between the lot 2 mean and the population mean.

 ### t-test on Lot 3
 ![image](https://github.com/julianadvds/MechaCar_Statistical_Analysis/blob/main/Images/t_test_lot_3.png)

+The t-test on the population mean (1500) and the Lot 1 manufacturing data has a p-value of 0.042, which is below our significance level of 0.05.
+We can conclude that there is a statistical difference between the sample mean and the population mean.
+This is the only lot where we see a statistical difference.

+## Study Design: MechaCar vs Competition
+To explore how MechaCar performs against the competition, a statistical analysis between the metrics can be used.

+An effective study requires some key points - metrics, a null and alternate hypothesis and the appropriate statistical test.
+To compare the MechaCar against competitors, we first need to determing the key metrics to evaluate.
+Based on the current events and the rate of inflation the key metrics to explore for this study are fuel efficiency (mpg), purchase price, maintanence costs.
+Performing a statistical test for each metric would effectively determine how MechaCar compares to the competition.

+With the metrics established, the next step is to do tefine the null & alternate hypothesis and significance level.
+The null hypothesis could be that there is a difference between MechaCar and the competition.
+The alternate hypothesis is that there is no difference between Mechacar and the competition.
+The significance value is set at 0.05.

+I would recommend using a one-sided t-test.
+Each metric would require its own t-test where the p-value from the test is compared to the pre-set significance value.
+The one sided t-test is effective to test if there is a significance in the mean between the sample population and the population mean.
+If the p-value is greater than the significane level, the null hypothesis fails to reject.

+The study would require acccessing or collecting information from MechaCar and the comparable models from the competition.
+A suitable size for the Mechacar sample data would be required and the mean of the population for the metrics being tested.